Samsung Galaxy Note 21 has been cancelled

 - The Samsung Galaxy Z Fold 3 is expected soon

-Further, Koh explains that it will be difficult to release the S-Pen-toting Galaxy Note 21 in the second half of this year, as developing and offering two high-end devices can be a 'burden', referring to the Samsung Galaxy S21 from earlier in the year as the other high-end handset.
+Koh explains that it will be difficult to release the S-Pen-toting Galaxy Note 21 in the second half of this year, as developing and offering two high-end devices can be a 'burden', referring to the Samsung Galaxy S21 and Galaxy S21 Ultra from earlier in the year as the other high-end handset.

 A spokesperson went on record to mention that the Note series has not been discontinued, but only delayed for now, and expects the new flagship to return for next year.
-That'll likely be the Galaxy Note 22.
+That'll likely be the Galaxy Note 22 after the Samsung Galaxy S22.

+Koh said, “It is not that we do not release new products.
+The timing may vary, but next year we are preparing to continue to do so.

+In the worst case scenario, we will see a surge in the prices of products across the consumer electronics.

-The iPhone 12 series was hit by a supply shortage for various types of chip, and as a result that range was rather hard to come by for its first few months of existence.
-Perhaps Samsung doesn't want to put out a phone that few could buy.
+The iPhone 12 series was hit by a supply shortage for various types of chip, and as a result that range was hard to come by in some markets for its first few months of existence.
+Perhaps Samsung doesn't want to put out a phone that only a few could buy.

-It remains to be seen how this decision will affect the launch of Samsung’s upcoming range of foldables, such as the Galaxy Z Fold 3, which is rumored to be unveiled in the middle of 2021 with a similar flagship processor inside.
+It remains to be seen how this decision will affect the launch of Samsung’s upcoming range of foldables, such as the Galaxy Z Fold 3 and Galaxy Z Flip 3, which is rumored to be unveiled in the middle of 2021 with a similar flagship processor inside.
 A delay would not be far-fetched, though as a less mainstream device, Samsung might be able to more easily meet demand for it.